zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

 Programming and Debugging
 *************************

-nRF5340 Application MCU supports the Armv8m Security Extension.
+nRF5340 application core supports the Armv8-M Security Extension.
-Applications build for the nrf5340pdk_nrf5340_cpuapp board by default boot in the Secure state.
+Applications build for the nrf5340dk_nrf5340_cpuapp board by default boot in the Secure state.

-nRF5340 Network MCU does not support the Armv8m Security Extension. nRF5340 IDAU may configure bus accesses by the nRF5340 Network MCU to have Secure attribute set; the latter allows to build and run Secure only applications on the nRF5340 SoC.
+nRF5340 network core does not support the Armv8-M Security Extension. nRF5340 IDAU may configure bus accesses by the nRF5340 network core to have Secure attribute set; the latter allows to build and run Secure only applications on the nRF5340 SoC.